 Check it out:

-In a recent interview on Globis , Manabu Otsuka talks about the future of technology in anime and the use of artificial intelligence.
-Otsuka comments that the use of AI is still in development, but he hopes that it will become an aid tool in the future for anime production.
+In a recent interview with Globis , Manabu Otsuka discusses the future of technology in anime and the use of artificial intelligence.
+Otsuka notes that the use of AI is still in development, but he hopes it will become a useful tool for anime production in the future.

-“In the production process, we have not yet reached the point where AI has taken over human hands and improved efficiency.
-We are researching the latest information about AI and working on developing how to use it.
-I hope AI makes it easier to manage detailed numbers in production.”
+"In the production process, we haven't yet reached the point where AI has taken over from humans and improved efficiency.
+We're researching the latest information on AI and working on developing how to use it.
+I hope AI will make it easier to manage the detailed numbers in production."

 Additionally, Shuhei Hosono , editor-in-chief of Shonen Jump+ , and Yuki Naito , president of Drecom , also participate in this interview.
 Then Hosono comments that he will also use artificial intelligence in Shonen Jump+ projects.

-“We have been doing machine translation for some time with a company called Mantra.
+"We've been doing machine translation for some time now with a company called Mantra.
 The language barrier is the biggest obstacle to globalization, so if machine translation is developed, this will be solved.
 Cartoonists are like general art directors.
-This time, the AI team will step in, with the manga artist integrating and supervising them, but there may be changes.”
+This time, the AI team will step in, with the manga artist integrating and supervising them, but there may be changes."

-Finally, do you think artificial intelligence will harm or help anime creators in the future?
+Finally, do you think artificial intelligence will hurt or help anime creators in the future?
 Leave your comment below!

 Source: Globis